 westerncpe.com | learning@westerncpe.com | (800) 822-4194

 Unethical behavior can ruin professional careers, and could result in fines, penalties, or even a loss of licensure.
-This course focuses on the risks faced by those that work in either public accounting or industry, including the following topics:
+This course focuses on the general ethical risks faced by those that work in either public accounting or industry.
+It will cover the foundation of ethical behavior and how to identify and resolve ethical dilemmas faced in today’s business world.

 Every CPA must comply with the AICPA’s Code of Professional Conduct, which is a hallmark of the CPA designation.
 CPAs in public practice must overcome higher barriers, such as when attest service providers must also retain independence.
 This course will provide an overview of the core principles from which the CPA profession is built upon.